 These roles can be highly stressful and emotionally challenging, but in addition to aiding to bring new life into the world these nurses often achieve noteworthy wages: the USBLS pegged the 2018 annual mean wage for nurse midwives at $106,910, with Payscale.com suggesting reported wages going as high as $116,000.

 While these previously mentioned positions can require additional credentials and work experience beyond graduate work in nursing, those wanting to dive into an advanced nursing career might want to consider the role of nurse practitioner (NP).
-Nurses in these roles often complete a specialized nursing graduate degree, such as Spring Arbor University’s MSN/NP degree (Family Nurse Practitioner, Adult-Gerontology, or Nurse Practitioner track), so that they can be essential support for physicians in a variety of medical settings or, in some parts of the country, manage their own clinics.
+Nurses in these roles often complete a specialized nursing graduate degree, such as Spring Arbor University’s MSN/NP degree (Psychiatric Mental Health, Pediatric Nurse Practitioner, Family Nurse Practitioner, Adult-Gerontology Primary Care.), so that they can be an essential support for physicians in a variety of medical settings or, in some parts of the country, manage their own clinics.

 Nurse practitioners also typically have the option to develop a specialty in a specific area, such as family medicine or gerontology, so that they can be an expert in the concerns and conditions of the segment of the population with which they want to work.
 The salary is great too: according to the USBLS, nurse practitioners can enjoy a mean annual wage of $110, 030.